alexbfree/thesis/notes/from-c1-for-reflection.md

-I believe this is the best way to share the HDR insights I have gained along this six-year journey that go beyond traditional empirical findings.
+I believe this is the best way to share the HDR insights I have gained along this six-year journey that go beyond traditional academic findings.